MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

   )
 ```

-This dataset was also used to obtain the benchmark results reported above.
-To get accurate timings for writing to disk we use the _microbenchmark_ package
+To get accurate timings for writing the frame to disk we use the _microbenchmark_ package